LivCodes/lecture-history-F2020/013-js-types-operators/README.md

-# Unit 2 Lesson 1: Types and Operators
+# Unit 2 Lesson 1: Data Types, Values, and Operators

 ## Why?
 * Data types are the building blocks of JavaScript.
-They are the data used to "build" a program, kind of like legos blocks are used to build anything.
+They are the data used to "build" a program, kind of like [legos blocks](https://media.giphy.com/media/l0JMrPWRQkTeg3jjO/giphy.gif) are used to build anything.
 * Operators are how you combine data to make other data.
+Using an **operator** on **data(s)** will result in a **value**.

 ## How to JavaScript?
 * Multiple ways to "run" JavaScript